 What infrastructure have been developed?

-Internet system with VSAT has been installed with additional computers.
+Internet system works with local ISP providers.
 The owners have also constructed jetties on the river front, pathways through the lodge and the campsite, erected an electrical game fence and constructed a slipway to launch boats into the river.
-ALL of the infrastructure was paid for from the cashflow of the business.
+All of the infrastructure was paid for from the cash flow of the business.

 Are any items not included in the sale?

 All assets and bank balances are included in the sale as well as any current liabilities.
 In other words the business is being sold as a going concern.